ogradyc01/GoldenCheetah/Charts-Bar_General-handling.md

 ![Chart Bar More 2](https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/ChartsBar_Rides_More.jpg)

-_Note: For some of the chart types, there is an accelerated access to their most common configuration settings also provided by the 'mouse-over' to 'More...'.
+_Note: For some of the chart types, there is an accelerated access to their most common configuration settings also revealed by the 'mouse-over' to 'More...' as part of a semi-transparent overlap on the upper border of the 'Main View'.
+You can change the available settings, without to got to 'All Chart Settings'.
+The overlay is available is long as the mouse cursor stays in the semi-transparent area._

 ### Reset Layout